Last Updated on

 Please note– If Mathematics is not listed among the Jamb subject on this post, then Mathematics is not compulsory for this course.
 JAMB is not the only option to gain admission into Nigerian Universities to study Law.
 If you’re having troubles with JAMB UTME, maybe it’s time you pass through IJBM, JUBEB, ND, HND or Predegree.
 JAMB UTME subject combination to study Law are any three Arts or Social Science subjects.

-These are the Direct Entry requirement ( A-level result) to study Law
+Direct Entry requirement ( A-level result) to study Law

 If you’re one of those seeking admission into the University to further your studies, in addition to the required WAEC subjects combination for Law, you are expected to have: